elastisys/compliantkubernetes/docs/user-guide/self-managed-services/sealedsecrets.md

 This enables you to install and manage the resources that Sealed Secrets needs.
 These pre-installed resources are propagated via HNC from your root Namespace ([recall the documentation of this feature](../namespaces.md)).

-First create a new Namespace using HNC, using the snippet below.
+First create a new namespace using HNC, using the snippet below.
-If you do not know which root namespace you should use, ask your platform administrator.
+If you do not know which root namespace you should use, ask your Platform Administrator.

 ```yaml
 apiVersion: hnc.x-k8s.io/v1alpha2